Appdynamics/AppD-Spreeapp/README.md

 # AppD-Spreeapp

-Example instrumentation of the Spree Commerce instrumented with appdynamics
+Containerized instrumentation of the Spree Commerce application using with AppDynamics

 # Configure the AppDynamics controller information in the file:
 spreeapp-config/appdynamics.yml